intermine/im-docs/docs/get-started/tutorial/webapp.md

 ![Title, release version and subtitle](../../../.gitbook/assets/subtitle.png)

-These values are set in [Database and Web application](../../webapp/properties/intermine-properties.md) file.
+These values are set in a properties file.
+See [Database and Web application](../../webapp/properties/intermine-properties.md) for more details.
 This is the same properties file you updated in the previous tutorial.
 The subtitle and release versions are populated by the properties `project.subTitle` and `project.releaseVersion`, respectively.
-Update these properties to a different value and redeploy your webapp using the commands given below.
+Update the values of these properties and redeploy your webapp using the commands given below.
 Once you have successfully released your webapp, you should see your new subtitle.

 1. Open the properties file in your favourite text editor.